helloanoop/react-boilerplate/readme.md

-## Learning React Intermediate
+## React Boilerplate
-This project is a list of notes and examples as I bring myself up to speed on intermediate concepts in ReactJS.

-Here I will be using tools like Webpack, Babel and JSX.
-The entire code structure was built from scratch and I am not going to use any boilerplates to set this up.
+This is a minimal react boilerplate that I wrote from scratch. up.

 ## Setup
 yarn install